• Stone Center

 what does stone veneer look like

 Now that we know all about the advantages of manufactured stone veneer, you might be wondering how exactly it's made.
+Here's how these beautiful pieces come to life:

-Well, the process begins with a mold.
+1. Mold creation: The process begins with a mold.
 A mold is created from an actual stone, which means that each veneer stone has all of the same natural details as the stone it was made from.

-Once the mold is created, a concrete mixture is poured into it.
+2. Concrete mixture: Once the mold is created, a concrete mixture is poured into it.
 This mixture is made from Portland cement, sand, water, and various aggregates.

 Installing manufactured stone veneer is a relatively simple process.
 Let's say it's being installed on a wall.
-First, a layer of mortar is applied to the wall.
-Then, the stones are laid in place, one by one.
+The process typically goes like this:

+• Stone placement: The stones are laid in place, one by one.
 As each stone is laid, more mortar is applied to the back and sides.
 This helps to hold the stones in place and also prevents water from seeping behind them.

-Once all of the stones are in place, the joints are filled with mortar.
+• Joint finishing: Once all of the stones are in place, the joints are filled with mortar.
 This helps to further secure the stones and gives the wall a finished look.

 Where Is Manufactured Stone Veneer Used?